br3ndonland/br3ndonland.github.io-jekyll/docs/pages/about.md

 ### Profanity checker
 [Code on GitHub](https://github.com/br3ndonland/udacity-fsnd/blob/master/01-foundations/python/fsnd01_08_classes_checker.ipynb)

-We wrote a program that analyzes text files, and shows an alert when profanity is detected.
+I wrote a program that analyzes text files, and shows an alert when profanity is detected.
 I adapted the code for Python 3.6.2 and made it as concise as possible.
 When I realized there was a more effective way to write the program with the `Requests` module, I learned about it and rewrote my code.

 *Code:*